-The CSW provides health education and advocacy services that includes the victim survivor advocacy program, health and wellness workshops & trainings to HIV and STI testing.
-The victim survivor advocacy is a confidential and free of charge support for UU students, faculty or staff who have experienced interpersonal violence, such as rape, sexual assault, stalking, harassment, dating or domestic violence.
+The CSW provides health education and advocacy services that include the victim-survivor advocacy program, health and wellness workshops, trainings and HIV and STI testing.
+The victim-survivor advocacy is confidential and free of charge support for U students, faculty or staff who have experienced interpersonal violence, such as rape, sexual assault, stalking, harassment, dating or domestic violence.

 Virtual urgent care allows you to speak with a care provider at the comfort of your home; if you have any questions about your symptoms, such as allergies or the flu, all you need is a phone or laptop and a stable internet connection.
-Virtual urgent care is available seven days a week, 9am to 9pm, 365 days a year and only costs $49.99 (make sure to check if your insurance covers this).
+Virtual urgent care is available seven days a week, 9 a.m.-9 p.m., 365 days a year and only costs $49.99 (make sure to check if your insurance covers this).

-The UCC offers confidential individual, group, and couples counseling services and psychiatric medication services to eligible UU students.
+The UCC offers confidential individual, group and couples counseling services and psychiatric medication services to eligible U students.
 Requirements for eligibility include current enrollment to the U with at least six credit hours for undergraduate students and at least three credit hours for graduate students.
-Individual counseling services follows a succinct therapy structure that is limited to 12 sessions yearly.
+Individual counseling services follow a succinct therapy structure that is limited to 12 sessions yearly.
 If students feel they are in need of more sessions, the UCC offers referrals to off and on-site resources.

-The UCC offers immediate sessions with their Crisis Services for UU students, staff, or faculty.
-The initial counseling session is free of charge with following counseling fees ranges from $5 for group/workshop sessions to $30 couples counseling, and $12 for individual sessions.
+The UCC offers immediate sessions with its crisis services for U students, staff or faculty.
+The initial counseling session is free of charge with following counseling fees ranges from $5 for group/workshop sessions to $30 couples counseling and $12 for individual sessions.

-Located at the Student Services building, this resource offers free 30-minute sessions and workshops on meditation, self-care, and cognitive coaching for UU students, faculty and staff.
+Located at the Student Services building, this resource offers free 30-minute sessions and workshops on meditation, self-care and cognitive coaching for U students, faculty and staff.
 There is no registration required and you can attend these workshops as many times as you like.
-Plus!
-Free massage chairs!
+Plus, there are massage chairs.
 Who doesn’t like that?

-The WRC offers brief “feminist multicultural framework” counseling services for UU students, staff, and faculty.
+The WRC offers brief “feminist multicultural framework” counseling services for U students, staff and faculty.
 Fees for individual and couple counseling services are based on a “sliding fee scale.”
 Free support groups are available for individuals who self-identify as women.
 The WRC also offers services to male individuals as well.